Save Me (webtoon): Episodes 1–4

 Seok-jin goes to the beach, mourning over his loss and wishing he could turn back time and fix everything.
 There, he hears a mysterious voice and he sees a small white creature running past him.
-He wakes up and finds himself back on the morning of 11 April, thinking it was all a dream.
-Like before, he goes at night to the gasoline station where Nam-joon works and ignores him.
+He wakes up and finds himself back on the morning of April 11, thinking it was all a dream.
+Like before, he goes at night to the petrol station where Nam-joon works and ignores him.
 Just as he was thinking he should have approached Nam-joon, a boy falls onto his car, instantly dead upon impact.
 Realizing in horror that it was Jung-kook, his vision blurs and he wakes up back to the morning of April 11.
 As he begins reliving once again the events of that day, he now senses that something strange is happening to him.
-After visiting the gasoline station, he decides to stop his car and walk around the neighborhood.
+After visiting the petrol station, he decides to stop his car and walk around the neighborhood.
 In time, Jung-kook falls from a building and lands dead on the street right behind Seok-jin, on the spot where the latter's car was supposed to be on (from the preceding iteration).

-A voice wakes Seok-jin back to 11 April, temporarily showing him in bits the fates of his friends and revealing to him his own: that he shall be trapped in a time loop, from which he must escape by saving his six friends from their miseries.
+A voice wakes Seok-jin back to April 11, temporarily showing him in bits the fates of his friends and revealing to him his own: that he shall be trapped in a time loop, from which he must escape by saving his six friends from their miseries.
 Realizing that he had really gone back in time (albeit already more than once), he resolves to fix his friend's fates and reunite their group.
-He starts by stopping Nam-joon from attacking the snob customer, whom he talked out easily.
+He starts by stopping Nam-joon from attacking the snobbish customer, whom he talked out easily.
 Before leaving for the next location, he tells Nam-joon that he is going to find Jung-kook right away.